Khotam/shop-be/task-8.md

-Please check my work near to the cross-check deadline.
+Please check my work near the cross-check deadline.
 I will complete it in near deadline.
 Thank you :)